 Combination birth control pills are also categorized according to whether the dose of hormones stays the same or varies:

 Combination birth control pills that contain less than 50 micrograms of ethinyl estradiol, a kind of estrogen, are known as low-dose pills.
 Women who are sensitive to hormones may benefit from taking a lower dose pill.
 However, low-dose pills may result in more breakthrough bleeding — bleeding or spotting between periods — than do higher dose pills.

 The minipill doesn't offer as many choices.
 There's a single mixture and formulation, and all the pills in each pack are active.

-How do different kinds of birth control pills work?
+How do the different birth control pills work?

-Combination birth control pills suppress ovulation — keeping your ovaries from releasing an egg.
-Combination birth control pills also thicken cervical mucus and thin the lining of the uterus (endometrium) to keep sperm from reaching the egg.
+Combination birth control pills suppress ovulation in most cycles — keeping your ovaries from releasing an egg.
+Combination birth control pills also thicken cervical mucus and thin the lining of the uterus (endometrium) to keep sperm from joining the egg.

 The minipill thickens cervical mucus and thins the endometrium — preventing sperm from reaching the egg.
 The minipill also sometimes suppresses ovulation.
 Unlike combination birth control pills, the minipill doesn't contain estrogen.
 The progestin dose in a minipill is also lower than the progestin dose in any combination oral contraceptive pill.

 Are all kinds of birth control pills appropriate for everyone?

 No. Your health care provider will ask about your medical history and any medications you take to determine which birth control pill is right for you.